-Advanced Science (Applied Mathematics) is an eight-quarter course of study with entry dates in any quarter.
+Advanced Science (Applied Mathematics) is an eight-quarter course of study with preferred entry date in June.
+A seven quarter option is available with a September entry date.
 If further information is needed, contact the Academic Associate or Curricular Officer for this curriculum.

-Academic Associate: Chris Frenzen, Associate Professor Code MA/Fr, Glasgow Hall, Room 355 (408) 656-2435, DSN 878-2435
+Beny Neta, Professor Code MA/Nd, Glasgow Hall, Room 351 (831) 656-2235, DSN 878-2235 e-mail: bneta@nps.navy.mil